revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Log4J.md

 ---

-60. What should be the logging level while logging exceptions ?
+60. What should be the logging level while logging exceptions?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)